wb14123/blog/jekyll/_posts/2020-10-06-Understand-Liveness-and-Fairness-in-TLA.markdown

 Spec == Init /\ [][Next]_state /\ WF_state(Next)
 ```

 Let's check `<>(state = "c")` in TLC again, and we can find it failed.
 What's happening now?
-It turns out even though the system will not stuck in one state forever, it can stuck in some of the states, in this case, `a` and `b`:
+It turns out even though the system will not get stuck in one state forever, it can get stuck in some of the states, in this case, `a` and `b`:

 ```
 a -> b -> a -> b -> a -> b -> ....
 ```

-Sometimes this is the expected behaviour, but sometimes we want other steps have a chance to happen.
-In this case, we want to `BToC` have a chance to happen if `state` reached `b` repeatedly:
+Sometimes this is the expected behavior, but sometimes we want other steps to have a chance to happen.
+In this case, we want `BToC` to have a chance to happen if `state` reaches `b` repeatedly:

 ```
 a -> b -> a -> b -> a -> b -> .... -> c